 Flow Input & Form

-A Flow can prompt end users for data — inputs, checkboxes, and even file uploads — using a JSON Schema–based definition.
-When the user submits that input, it becomes accessible in your Flow under $.input.
+A Flow can prompt end users for data — text, numbers, checkboxes, and even file uploads — using a JSON Schema-based definition.
+When the user submits, their input becomes accessible throughout your Flow under $.input.

-Within your Flow JSON, you can include a top-level input object:
+Within your Flow JSON, include a top-level input object:

 {